renra/it_academy/01_hello_world/README.md

 make java
 ```

-## What you should have / know after this course
+## What you should have / know after this lesson

 * Have docker installed on your system.
 * Be able to `pull` and `run` an image of your choice.